What We Do

 The Almond Tree Foundation

-The Almond Tree is a symbol of hope and renewal.
-It is amongst the first trees to blossom after winter, signalling spring.
-A sign of the changing season and hope in times to come.
-It is also known as the awakener, bringing new awareness.
-In China it symbolises fortitude in sorrow.
+Our name comes from the almond tree being a symbol of hope and renewal.
+As one of the first trees to blossom after winter, it signals spring and the hope of change in the season ahead.
+It is also known as the awakener, bringing new awareness and possibilities.

 About the Founders